stephenlb/pubnub-mongo-pipe/blog.md

 We simplimifed the process and built two modules, one in `Ruby` and one in `HTML5`.
-We'll walk through the methods for getting you started and how to hook up the stream to your iPhone app.
+We'll walk through the methods for getting you started and how to hook into the stream on your iPhone App.
 You can fast-track the tutorial and go strait to the GitHub Repository or `gem install mongopipe` pacakge for ruby.